EpeR1/canvas-on-debian/wiki/Canvas-LMS.md

     root@server:/$  update-rc.d canvas_init defaults
     root@server:/$  /etc/init.d/canvas_init start

- OR on systemd:
+ **On systemd:**

     root@server:/$ systemctl start canvas_init

 ### NOTE:
-On Debian10 systems, the canvas_init start is may failing, if the `www-canvas` UID is less than 1000 (if it is a system user), due to the missing shell environment.
-So you need to edit the init script, and add the following manually:
+On Debian systems, the canvas_init start is may failing, if the `www-canvas` shell is `/bin/true`, or if is a system user, In this case, you'll need to edit the init script, and add the following manually:

 change the row:
 `exec su $(stat -c %U $(dirname $(readlink -f $0))/../config/environment.rb) -c "/bin/bash $0 $@"`